-FODS deployed on $840 Million Miami Signature Bridge Project
+FODS deployed on $866 Million Miami Signature Bridge Project

 I-395/SR 836/I-95 Design-Build Project

-The planned renovations will enhance I-395, I-95 and SR 836 to increase driving safety and capacity.
-Pedestrian access to Overtown, Downtown Miami, Omni, and Edgewater will also be improved through a continuous trail from NW 3 Avenue to Biscayne Boulevard which will include improved crosswalks, new bike lanes, and provide access to community activity areas.
+Pedestrian and community connectivity are also key components of the project.
+Access between Overtown, Downtown Miami, Omni, and Edgewater will be improved through a continuous trail extending from NW 3 Avenue to Biscayne Boulevard, featuring upgraded crosswalks, new bike lanes, and connections to community activity areas.

 Signature Bridge - The Fountain

-Archer Western & de Moya Group JoinT Venture
+Archer Western & de Moya Group Joint Venture

 The FODS Soil Tracking Prevention Device